barmintor/bunraku-workshop/README.md

 * add authors for all creators in visuals
 * remove redundant URL and creator names, unlinked rows from visuals.csv
 * remove unused paperaudios and relations to paperaudios
+* rename playproductions to performances and remove Windows line endings